ibm-cloud-docs/vpc/api-change-log-beta.md

 ### For all version dates
 {: #11-april-2023-all-version-dates-beta}

-**Revised file share profiles.** For users with accounts that have access to file shares, a new `dp2` profile is now available when [creating](/apidocs/vpc-beta/initial#create-share) and [updating](/apidocs/vpc-beta/initial#update-share) a file share.
+**Revised file share profiles.** For users with accounts that have access to file shares, a new `dp2` profile is now available when [creating](/apidocs/vpc-beta#create-share) or [updating](/apidocs/vpc-beta#update-share) a file share.
 Profiles in the existing `custom` and `tiered` families have been deprecated and will remain available only to accounts that have already provisioned file shares with those profiles.
 The deprecated profiles also will not be included in the upcoming general availability release for file shares.

 The `dp2` profile belongs to a new `defined_performance` file share profile family, which provides similar functionality to the deprecated `custom` file share profile family.
 While existing file shares using profiles in the `custom` and `tiered` families will continue to work, you are encouraged to update all your file shares to the new `dp2` profile in preparation for general availability of the file share service.
 Bulk migration of existing file shares is not supported.
 For more information, see [dp2 file storage profile](/docs/vpc?topic=vpc-file-storage-profiles#dp2-profile).

-**IOPS and size configuration for file share profiles.** New file share properties `size` and `iops` are also provided in the API responses when [retrieving a file share profile](/apidocs/vpc-beta/initial#get-share-profile).
+**IOPS and size configuration for file share profiles.** New file share properties `size` and `iops` are also provided in the API responses when [retrieving a file share profile](/apidocs/vpc-beta#get-share-profile).
 The `size` property shows the permitted capacity range (in gigabytes) for a share with the profile.
 The `iops` property shows the permitted IOPS range for a share with the profile.
 The maximum IO operations each client that accesses the file can perform is 48,000 IOPS.
 When multiple clients access the file share, the share can handle a maximum of 96,000 IO operations per second.

 This API feature was released to production on `2023-04-11`, but this announcement was not included at the time.
 {: note}

 This feature is now generally available.
 See the [VPC API change log](/docs/vpc?topic=vpc-api-change-log#8-august-2023).

-**Image lifecycle management.** Accounts that have been granted special approval to preview this feature can now [deprecate](/apidocs/vpc-beta/initial#deprecate-image) or [obsolete](/apidocs/vpc-beta/initial#obsolete-image) custom images directly.
-Alternatively, you can schedule transition at a later date by specifying the `deprecated_at` or `obsoleted_at` properties when [creating](/apidocs/vpc-beta/initial#create-image) or [updating](/apidocs/vpc-beta/initial#update-image) an image.
+**Image lifecycle management.** Accounts that have been granted special approval to preview this feature can now [deprecate](/apidocs/vpc-beta#deprecate-image) or [obsolete](/apidocs/vpc-beta#obsolete-image) custom images directly.
+Alternatively, you can schedule transition at a later date by specifying the `deprecated_at` or `obsoleted_at` properties when [creating](/apidocs/vpc-beta#create-image) or [updating](/apidocs/vpc-beta#update-image) an image.
 If you need to revert a status change, you can transition `deprecated` or `obsolete` images back to `available`.
 For more information, see [Managing custom images](/docs/vpc?topic=vpc-managing-custom-images&interface=api).

 `deprecated` custom images remain usable, while `obsolete` images cannot be used to provision instances or bare metal servers.
 {: note}